justinluu8235/django-react-template/README.md

  - `npm run start:dev`
  - `npm run tailwind:dev`

+## ElasticBeanstalk

+This project is built to be deployed on AWS ElasticBeanstalk.
+To do so, do the following:

+1. It's usually a good idea to create a new AWS account for each app you build.
+So get that stuff set up first and once you have the profile setup for your AWS CLI, you're ready to go.
+2. Run `eb init` and initialize the EB project
+3. Run `eb create <project_name>-env`.
+This will set up the env in EB.
+4. Run `eb status` to find the cname of the new environment.
+You will need to add this into the INSTALLED_APPS setting in `settings.py`.

+At this point you have a project deployed on AWS EB but it won't work.
+Couple more things to take care of:
+1. Set up a postgres DB for the project by first opening the eb console with `eb console`, going to `configuration`, scrolling to `database` and hitting edit.
+2. You also need to put in any env variables that are in the `.env` file in the eb environment.
+You can do this by clicking `edit` on the Software option.

 ## Project Structure

 The Django project comes with a single app already created called `main`.